 If your debt-to-income ratio is a concern, you may want to delay your home purchase a bit so you can save up for a bigger down payment.
 The more money you pay upfront, the lower your DTI ratio will be.

-Yes, many of the first-time homebuyers programs will allow you to get a mortgage with a down payment of less than 5%, but when it comes to getting your DTI into an acceptable range, that may actually be counterproductive.
+Yes, many of the first-time home buyer programs have low down payment requirements.
+And many states offer down payment assistance programs as well.
+But when it comes to getting your DTI into an acceptable range, making a small down payment may actually be counterproductive.

 2. Switch to an income-driven repayment (IDR) plan

-If all, or a large majority, of your student loans are federal, you may want to consider signing up for an income-driven repayment (IDR) plan.
+If all, or a large majority, of your student loans are federal loans, you may want to consider signing up for an income-driven repayment (IDR) plan.

-While it’s true that IDR plans don’t change how much you owe and, in fact, you’ll often pay more in interest with these plans, what they can change is your monthly payment.
+It’s true that IDR plans don’t change how much you owe.
+And, in fact, you’ll often pay more in interest with these plans.
+But what they can change is your monthly payment.

 And that’s the whole key to qualifying for a mortgage – getting your monthly obligations into an acceptable range.
 An IDR repayment plan like Pay As You Earn (PAYE) or Revised Pay As You Earn (REPAYE) could help you do that.